elementalsecurity/sec-arch/11_reference_architectures/secure_cloud_landing_zone.md

 ---

 *A Secure Cloud Landing Zone is not just a technical construct.
-It is an agreement — a contract — that security, visibility, and operational readiness are embedded from the very first workload.*
+It is an agreement, a contract that security, visibility, and operational readiness are embedded from the very first workload.*

 ---
 © 2025 Elemental Security Solutions, LLC